Matthew Brady: Early life

-Brady, whose proper name was Bready, was born in Manchester, just about the close of 18th century.
+Brady, whose proper name was Bready, was born in Manchester at just about the close of 18th century.
 His occupation in England was that of a gentleman's servant, probably a groom, as he was an excellent and even a graceful rider, and perfect in his horsemanship.

 Convict years

-Brady was convicted of stealing a basket and some butter, bacon, sugar and rice, and tried at Lancaster on 17 April 1820.
+Brady was convicted of stealing a basket, some butter, bacon, sugar, and rice — or perhaps forgery — and tried at Lancaster on 17 April 1820.
 He received a seven-year sentence of transportation, arriving in Australia in the convict ship Juliana on 29 December 1820.

-He rebelled against the conditions in Sydney and received, over time, a total of 350 lashes in punishment for misdemeanours and attempts to escape.
+He rebelled against the conditions in Sydney and received, over time, a total of 450 lashes between 1821 and 1826 in punishment for misdemeanours and attempts to escape.
 In 1823, he was sent to the new penal settlement at Sarah Island in Macquarie Harbor, which had been established 'for secondary offenders and desperate prisoners'.

-On 7 June 1824, Brady was part of a group of fifteen escapees from Sarah Island, who sailed a whaleboat around the south coast to the River Derwent and spent the next two years as bushrangers.
+On 7 June 1824, Brady was part of a group of fifteen escapees from Sarah Island who sailed a whaleboat around the south coast to the River Derwent and spent the next two years as bushrangers.